Deduplicate records in HubSpot

 - In the dialog box, you can compare the record properties and analyze the record to keep.
 To change the displayed properties, click Properties to display.
 You can display up to five properties.

 - To remove a displayed property, click X next to it in the Select properties to display section.

 - To display a property, search and click the property.

 - Click Apply properties once you've selected the properties.

 - After analyzing the records, select the contact or company you want to keep, then click Merge.
 Learn more about merging contacts or companies in HubSpot.

 - If the two records are not duplicates, in the dialog box, click Cancel.
 Then, in the table, click Dismiss to remove this identified pair from the Manage duplicates dashboard.

 Please note: merging two duplicates can trigger a workflow if the newly updated properties match any of the workflow triggers.

-Export your records (e.g., contact records) in your HubSpot account.
-You can also view a list of the exports...
+You can export your records (e.g., contact records) in your HubSpot account.
+You can also view a list of your...Knowledge Base